About

 2022

 For most of my adult life, I have believed that an essential key to living is ending with the most experiences.
-As a result, I am the true “Jack of all trades and master of little.”
-While a few loyalists may debate my strengths, stick-to-itiveness might be missing.
+As a result, I am the faithful “Jack of all trades and master of little.”
+While a few loyalists might debate my accomplishments.

+My grandmother played the piano, and although she never taught me piano, she did teach me to sing standard hymns; I loved to sing.
 When I was fourteen, I got an audition for the Ted Mack Original Amateur Hour, America’s Got Talent of the day.
-It was the first time I remember my mother interested in my singing.
-Possibly seeing a way out of the ghetto, she spent her last money getting my hair done and buying me a new dress.
-Unfortunately, the heavens opened that day with a thunderstorm of Biblical proportions, causing her to take me in a taxi to the CBS Studios on Chicago’s north side.
-It was one of the few times I remember being in a cab.
-Unfortunately, it would be all for naught because a severe stage fright caused only the strangest glottal sounds to emit from my tender throat, and my mother and I sat in thundering silence on the bus ride home.
-While I would sing with the radio to pop songs of the day, Dinah Washington, Sarah Vaughan, Nat Cole, and Nancy Wilson, it would be many years before I got the nerve to sing again publicly.
+Possibly seeing her way out of the ghetto was the first time I remember my mother showing interest in my singing; she spent her last money getting my hair done and buying me a new dress for the occasion.
+As the heavens opened with a severe thunderstorm that day, she delivered me to CBS Studios on Chicago’s north side by taxi.
+That trip may have been the first time I was in a cab.
+Unfortunately, it would be all for naught because, at the audition, severe stage fright caused only the strangest glottal sounds to emit from my tender throat.
+Going home, the sound in my head was no longer caused by the now calmed storm but rather the thundering silence I riding next to my mother on the bus home.
+While listening to Dinah Washington, Sarah Vaughn, Nat Cole, and, oh yes, Nancy Wilson, singing along with them to the radio, it would be many years before I got the nerve to sing again publicly.

 By the tender age of twenty-two, I had served a stint in the Marine Corps, married and divorced with a young son, and faced an uncertain yet predictable future had I remained in Chicago.
 Fortunately, that was not to be.
 Instead, encouraged by family, in January 1970, I relocated to Fresno, California.
-Unknowing at the time, this unheard-of by many places in California’s Central Valley would be my training ground for what was to come.
+This little-known place by many not from the area in California’s Central Valley would be my training ground for what was to come.

 San Francisco, open your Golden Gates—

 In mid-1970, this time, for very different reasons, I again relocated.
 Remarrying and eventually making a thirty-eight-year career in government, I spent an equal amount of time as a pop/jazz singer, future songwriter, and composer, singing on the San Francisco Bay Area hotel and country club circuits throughout the mid-1970s through the early 1990s.
-Sadly that marriage also failed, and in 1997 I relocated to Sacramento.
-Retiring from public service in 2007, I published my first novel, Of Noble Character, in 2012 and completed a 60,000-word 2nd edition in late 2020.
-Also, in 2012 I released a CD, “No Apologies.”
+Sadly, that marriage also failed, and in 1997, I relocated to Sacramento.
+Retiring from public service in 2007, I published my first novel, Of Noble Character, in 2012 and completed a 30,000-word 2nd edition in late 2020.
+Also, in 2012, I released a CD called “No Apologies.”

 In September 2016, I founded the Sacramento Jazz Cooperative, a charitable benefit nonprofit dedicated to preserving classic jazz as the proper American art form.
 I soon recorded my second CD, Reflections, a compilation of songs whose purpose is mainly to evoke imagery from listeners of those experiences in the past that even now cause us to ponder…what if?

-In April of 2021, I made another milestone move.
-This time to the Savannah, Georgia region, where my grandparents, as it turns out, on both sides, were born.
+In April of 2021, I made another milestone move to the Savannah, Georgia region, where my grandparents, as it turns out, were born on both sides.